danmayer/danmayer.github.com/_posts/2014-01-29-investigating-api-tooling.md

   * Open source support for the [Google Discovery Document Format](https://developers.google.com/discovery/v1/reference#resource_discovery)
   * Built on the JSON Schema standard
   * Allows for service discovery for all APIs
-  * Could be used with a JSON format, adding format validation to the tool chain for future APIs would be easy.
+  * Could be used with a JSON format, adding format validation to the tool chain for future APIs would be easy
   * Supports various authentication mechanisms
   * Many example integrations
   * __cons:__